 As a developer, you will need to develop both soft and hard skills.
-Though knowledge of programming languages such as C & C++ is a must, being a team player, a creative problem-solver, able to work long hours and under pressure are things employers place as much importance on when hiring a candidate.
+Though knowledge of programming languages such as C & C++ is a must, being a team player, a creative problem-solver, and able to work long hours and under pressure are things employers place as much importance on when hiring a candidate.

 But what does it take to become a game developer?

 Like in modern video games, there are many ways to go about your journey and get where you want to be.
 However, here is a basic outline of how to go about becoming a video game programmer.

 Get a bachelor’s degree in computer science and/or certification at a coding bootcamp

 Just like in most professions, education has a high place among employers.
 It tells them you have the knowledge required to get the job done.
 This is especially true in software engineering, which is a complex and demanding field.

 The good news is unlike in other sectors, less traditional forms of schooling are widely accepted since the field of technology is constantly evolving, so it’s hard to keep up.